decretist/Dissertation/Chapter2/chapter2.md

 acquisitions latines 1761, although an extremely important and early (possible the earliest) manuscript of the *Decretum*, was not glossed, and was therefore not assigned a *siglum* by Weigand.
-**Verify that Winroth supplied the *siglum* P by which the manuscript is now commonly identified.** (Although the *sigla* in Weigand's *Handschriftenliste* adhere consistently to the two-letter convention, some of the *sigla* supplied by other scholars deviate from it, e.g., P, Pfr.)
+On the advice of Weigand, Winroth supplied the *siglum* P by which the manuscript is now commonly identified: "it was Rudolf Weigand who came up with it.
+I had asked him what siglum this ms should have, since I thought all of the two-letter ones that started with a P had been taken.
+He said to use only P, 'because it is such an important manuscript'."
+(Anders Winroth email to Paul Evans, October 1, 2018) (Although the *sigla* in Weigand's *Handschriftenliste* adhere consistently to the two-letter convention, some of the *sigla* supplied by other scholars deviate from it, e.g., P, Pfr.)

-[^6]: **The second order of business is to discuss Winroth's findings and explain that you will concentrate on what he proposed was the first recension.
-I think the explanation for this focus is that the discovery of the first recension opens up questions about how the second recension developed.
-The conjecture that the first recension had one author—--as Winroth surmises—--and that the second might have had several is natural.
-You want to explore the question of whether the first Gratian was in fact one person.
-Having done that, one could then move on to study the nature of Winroth's Gratian 2.\
-- Stan Chodorow**
+[^6]: "The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)." [@winroth_making_2000, 122] The division of distinctions and questions into canons is a matter of editorial opinion and therefore unavoidably conventional.
+The generally-cited number of 3,945 comes from Friedberg's introduction (edF 1.xii).
+Furthermore, many canons include more than one canon text, and the conventional number obfuscates the distinction between the canon defined as a container or package and the canon text or texts included within it.
+The Reuter and Silagi e-text of the Friedberg edition has 3,848 canons (identified by the OCP ```<4 N>``` tag, where N is the canon number) containing 4,394 distinct canon texts (identified by the OCP ```<T T>``` tag).
+(Note: ```egrep "<T T>.*<T T>" edF.txt``` to find the three lines where the canon text tag occurs twice on the same line.)

 [^7]: "The first recension of the *Decretum* was not a living text.
 It was a finished product which its author considered ready to be